The OIE's educational research endeavors provide metrics for benchmarking, institutional

 reports, and research projects.

 - >35,000Students surveyed since 2010

 - National Survey of Student Engagement (NSSE)

 - OIE Incoming Student Survey

-Surveys administered by OIE are confidential (not anonymous).
+Most surveys administered by the OIE are confidential (not anonymous).
 "Confidential" indicates that survey participants are identifiable to the investigator, usually through a code or ID number.
 Anonymous means that no identifiers are collected and that the participants cannot be discerned by the investigator.
-Although, in theory it is possible to identify a participant, OIE keeps all data completely confidential and does not provide any information or reports that could compromise participants' privacy.
-In addition, all OIE surveys are submitted to Pepperdine's Institutional Review Board (IRB) to further protect participants' privacy (see Data Stewardship for more information on how OIE handles survey data).
+Although, in theory it is possible to identify a participant, the OIE keeps all data completely confidential and does not provide any information or reports that could compromise participants' privacy.
+In addition, all OIE surveys are submitted to Pepperdine's Institutional Review Board (see Data Stewardship for more information on how the OIE handles survey data).